-Traveling to Russia with your phone connected is easier than it seems: an eSIM for Russia gives you data from the moment you land, without looking for a SIM store or struggling with the language.
+Traveling to Russia with a connected mobile is simpler than it seems: an eSIM for Russia gives you data from the moment you land, without having to look for a SIM store or struggle with the language.
 In this guide, you'll see real coverage in Moscow and St. Petersburg, which operators are behind the network, how many GB you need, and how to activate it in a minute.

 Does an eSIM work in Russia?

 Yes.
-An eSIM works in Russia as long as your phone is compatible and unlocked.
-It connects to local networks in large cities and the Moscow–St. Petersburg corridor just like a physical SIM, but you install it before leaving home and activate it upon arrival, without changing cards.
+An eSIM works in Russia as long as your mobile is compatible and unlocked.
+It connects to the local networks in large cities and the Moscow–St. Petersburg corridor just like a physical SIM, but you install it before leaving home and activate it upon arrival, without changing cards.

 The advantage over traditional roaming is twofold.
-First, the price: roaming from your Spanish operator in Russia can skyrocket to figures of €10-20 per day or charge you for every megabyte outside your allowance, while a local data plan costs you a fraction.
-Second, convenience: you don't depend on finding a physical store or registering a Russian SIM with a passport, a mandatory procedure there for local cards.
-With an eSIM, you arrive already connected and avoid bill surprises upon your return.
+First, the price: your Spanish operator's roaming in Russia can skyrocket to €10-20 per day or charge you for every megabyte outside your allowance, while a local data plan costs a fraction.
+Second, convenience: you don't depend on finding a physical store or registering a Russian SIM with a passport, a mandatory process there for local cards.
+With an eSIM, you arrive already connected and avoid surprises on your bill when you return.

 Coverage and local operators

-Coverage is very solid in Moscow, St. Petersburg, and regional capitals, with almost total 4G in the urban center, subway, airports like Sheremetyevo or Pulkovo, and main train stations.
-On the Trans-Siberian Railway and in rural areas of Siberia, the signal becomes intermittent: you'll have data at stops and in cities, but expect long stretches without coverage between populated areas.
+Coverage is very solid in Moscow, St. Petersburg, and regional capitals, with almost total 4G in the urban center, the metro, airports like Sheremetyevo or Pulkovo, and major train stations.
+On the Trans-Siberian Railway and in rural areas of Siberia, the signal becomes intermittent: you'll have data at stops and in cities, but expect long stretches without coverage between towns.
 For the typical urban traveler (Kremlin, Hermitage, museums, restaurants), the network is more than adequate for maps, messaging, and live translation.

-It depends on how much you use your phone, but for a typical trip to Russia, most people use between 3 and 10 GB.
-If you only use maps, WhatsApp, and some email, a small amount will suffice; if you share photos, watch videos, or use camera translation, upgrade your plan.
+It depends on how much you use your mobile, but for a typical trip to Russia, most people use between 3 and 10 GB.
+If you only use maps, WhatsApp, and some email, a small amount is more than enough; if you share photos, watch videos, or use camera translation, upgrade your plan.

 - Light use (maps + messaging): 1-3 GB for a 4-5 day getaway.